ercrema/NeolithicKoreaDemography/README.md

-# Title title title: source code, data, and scripts
+# Evaluating the temporal relationship between climatic and demographic events using radiocarbon data: a case-study from the Chulmun period, Korea: source code, data, and scripts

 This repository contains all data and scripts required to fully reproduce all analyses presented in the following paper:

-_Paper Title_
+Kim,H., Lee,G., Crema, E.R.
+Evaluating the temporal relationship between climatic and demographic events using radiocarbon data: a case-study from the Chulmun period.

 The repository is organised as follows:
   -  `./runscript` ... contains R scripts for executing core analyses